 Mina said authorities waited because Mateen said he had bombs strapped to victims throughout the club — but none were found, the newspaper reported.

-Police also claimed a breakdown in communication between their department and the Orlando Fire Department and Orange County Fire Rescue, which weren’t at police command center, also led to the prolonged time, the newspaper reported.
+Police also claimed a breakdown in communication between their department and the Orlando Fire Department and Orange County Fire Rescue, which weren’t located at police command center, also led to the prolonged time, the newspaper reported.

 Officers first responded at 2:02 a.m. after Officer Adam Gruler, who was working an off-duty job at the club, called for backup.
 There is footage of Gruler firing shots at Mateen, who was standing in the doorway.